zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab5-mysql-to-hbase/ggbd-workshop-lab5-mysql-to-hbase.md

 **11:** Now that GG processes have been created and started on both the source and target, let’s take a look at what’s in the HBase tables – they should be empty (they don’t even exist yet).
 We’ll load some data on the MySQL database ‘ggsource’ and GG will extract the data, create the HBase tables, and write the data to the HBase target tables.

-**12:** Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt):
+**12:** Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt)

+Review and Run the Highlighted commands

 ![](./images/d9.png)

-**13:** Starting with GG version 12.2.0.1.1, GG automatically creates the HBase tables.
+**13:** Note: Starting with GG version 12.2.0.1.1, GG automatically creates the HBase tables.
 Let’s take a look at the contents of the tables

+Review and Run the Highlighted commands

 ![](./images/d10.png)